Guide to oral GLP-1 medications for weight loss and diabetes

 • Oral GLP-1s work similarly to injectables by reducing appetite, slowing down digestion, and improving blood sugar control.

-• Weight loss results vary by drug, with Rybelsus producing more modest losses (~6% in a year) and Wegovy and orforglipron producing results on par with injections (~13%–15% in a year).
+• Weight loss results vary by drug, with Rybelsus producing more modest losses (~6% in a year) and Foundayo and Wegovy producing results on par with injections (up to ~11%--14% in a year, respectively).

 • Cost and insurance coverage differ widely, so the “best” oral GLP-1 depends on your health goals, tolerance for side effects, and budget.